-Release Date: May 6th 2014
+Release Date: August 12th 2014

-Reviewed by Micah Garnett
+Reviewed by Joshua Andre

-Here’s the first of many Sunday News Roundups, this first time from the 28th April to the 4th May.
+Here’s the next installment of “Sunday News Roundups”, this time from the 4th to the 10th August.
 Enjoy reading the scoop on the latest news!